 Eric Stovall – 2015 (Finland) — Feedback from my Australian experience.
 Click [HERE]

-This year our club will welcome Erin Yungblutfrom Canada.
-Since 2012, Birkebeiner has provided a voluntary opportunity for people from other countries who are skilled and passionate about skiing to experience an Australian winter and take a lead role in developing our junior skiers and assisting our more experienced athletes and club members with instruction clinics and Hoppet Training Sessions.
+This year (2019) our club will welcome Erin Yungblut from Canada.
+Since 2011, Birkebeiner has provided a voluntary opportunity for people from other countries who are skilled and passionate about skiing to experience an Australian winter and take a lead role in developing our junior skiers and assisting our more experienced athletes and club members with instruction clinics and Hoppet Training Sessions.

 This opportunity has proven to be valuable in providing a wonderful way for us to appreciate and learn what skiers from other cultures can bring, as well as offering them an international experience that includes their love of skiing.

 Erin has just arrived and will first be helping with the Birkie Junior Development Camp and Junior Victorian Team/Squad.